MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-bot.md

 1. You may be prompted to sign in.
 If so, sign in with your M365 account.
 1. When prompted to install the app onto Teams, press **Add**.

 Once the app is loaded, you will be taken directly to a chat session with the bot.
-You can type `login` to authenticate with the bot (showing an additional permissions request), and then say `hello`.
+You can type `intro` to show an introduction card, and `show` to show your details from Microsoft Graph.
+(This will require an additional permissions approval).

 Debugging works as you normally would expect - try it yourself!
 Open the `bot/dialogs/rootDialog.js` file and locate the `triggerCommand(...)` method.
 Set a breakpoint on the default case.
 Then type some text.